New Jersey School Administrator Residency

 5. Demonstrate a commitment to provide personal time and attention to a resident superintendent.

-The two-day training program is designed to ensure that mentors will:
+The training program is designed to ensure that mentors will:

-Register the on-line profile to be used to match with residents
+Register the online profile which will be used to match with residents.

 Mentor Training will be held by Zoom on June 1, 2022 from 9:30 – 3.
 Participants will be required to complete three asynchronous activities in advance of that session, including completion of the Professional School Leadership Standards Reflection and Growth Tool.
 Details will be provided upon participant registration.